 8 Billion Angels, Ben Harvey, Bill Mai, Bill Mook, Bill Ryerson, Bill Stowe, Brownie Wilson, David Montgomery, documentaries, environmental causes, Jason Hall-Spencer, Kazuo Inaba, Lon Frahm, movies, reviews, Richard McDonald, Saroj Pachauri, Shashi Tharoor, Silvain Augostini, Stuart Pimm, Travis Rieder, Victor Velle, Vimlendo Jha, Zoe Weil

 Some language in Japanese and French with subtitles

-Culture Representation: Taking place in primarily in the United States, India and Japan, the documentary “8 Billion Angels” features a predominantly white and predominantly male group of people (with some Asians) discussing how the world’s population is having an impact on the Earth’s environment.
+Culture Representation: Taking place primarily in the United States, India and Japan, the documentary “8 Billion Angels” features a predominantly white and predominantly male group of people (with some Asians) discussing how the world’s population is having an impact on the Earth’s environment.

 Culture Clash: The environmentalists interviewed in the documentary believe that human over-population and harmful uses of resources are the leading causes of environmental problems.